huaweicloud/huaweicloud-iot-device-sdk-java/README_EN.md

 ```

-Report the user-defined topic message.
-(Note that the user-defined topic needs to be configured on the platform first.)
+Report a message using a custom topic, which must be configured on the platform first.
 ```java
 		String topic = "$oc/devices/"+  device.getDeviceId() + "/user/wpy";
 		device.getClient().publishRawMessage(new RawMessage(topic, "hello raw message "),